pimanov/pipe/README.md

 # pipe_channel_flow repository
 Fortran code for Direct Numerical Simulation of pipe and channel flows.
-Code implements a finite-difference method for incompressible Navier–Stokes equations solving described in https://doi.org/10.1016/j.jcp.2006.01.036.
+Code implements a finite-difference method for incompressible Navier–Stokes equations; algorithm described in https://doi.org/10.1016/j.jcp.2006.01.036.

 How is this repository?
 =======================